The Steamatic Story

 Steamatic is entering into the largest growth spurt in its years of operation.

-“We’ve just got a driving force with a new, younger corporate team,” says Steamatic President Steve Willis.
+“We’ve just got a driving force with a new, younger corporate team,” says Stefan Figley, Steamatic President.
 “We’re investing heavily in technology, which is where we see the future.
 We want to be one of the most technological cleaning and restoration companies in the industry.”

-The software saves franchisees time because they no longer have to fill out mounds of paperwork, says Dan Thrush, Director of Franchise Support.
+The software saves franchisees time because they no longer have to fill out mounds of paperwork, says Stefan Figley.
 It is a double win — franchisees get their payments more quickly when insurance companies and businesses can automatically see what is done.

 Franchisees have the opportunity to acquire equipment — like infrared cameras and moisture measuring devices — that enables them to pinpoint how long it will take for walls, floors, and objects to dry.

-“We are able to do things faster and do a more thorough job,” Dan says.
+“We are able to do things faster and do a more thorough job,” Stefan says.

 Technology is only one aspect of the plan to catapult Steamatic forward.
 We have increased our commitment to marketing our brand at events and online to help our franchisees generate more leads and acquire more customers.

-“As part of our strategic growth plan, over next two to three years, we will increase our number of franchises by 30 to 40 percent,” Steve says.
+“As part of our strategic growth plan, over next two to three years we will increase our number of franchises by 30 to 40 percent,” says Stefan Figley, Steamatic President.
 “Our 10-year goals are to continue to grow our systems and marketing efforts and to find even better ways to perform our services.”